 I research and design services with people who use and deliver them.

-I led research and helped protoype a way for people to learn about users and their needs more easily.
+I led research and helped protoype a way for people to easily learn about users and their needs.

 I wrote about my experiences doing user research with deaf people and people with hearing loss.

 I gave a talk at the Radical Research Summit in 2021 about planning research around the experiences of people taking part.